gurmadharir/Excel-Skills-for-Business/C2-Intermediate I/README.md

 Simplify complex formulas and make your spreadsheets more readable and professional.
 Named Ranges help you manage and reference data easily across your workbook.

-**Objectives:**
+**Key Lessons**

-- Create and manage Named Ranges
+- Named Ranges in Excel.
-- Apply them in formulas to enhance clarity
+- Creating & managing Named Ranges.
-- Use them to streamline calculations
+- Applying them in formulas.

 ---

 ### 📊 Module 4 – Summarizing Data